techidaily/site-win11-tips/source/_posts/5-ways-to-fix-the-hypervisorerror-blue-screen-on-windows-10-and-11.md

  Outdated drivers are the leading cause of blue screen issues.
 We strongly recommend updating your device drivers to the latest possible versions.
 It’s common to face the Hyper-V blue screen error if your display drivers, memory controllers, or system devices have an outdated faulty driver.

- You can update the device drivers through**Device Manager** or review our dedicated guide on[what drivers are, and why you should update them](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) .
+ You can update the device drivers through**Device Manager** or review our dedicated guide on [what drivers are, and why you should update them](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) .

 ![Check for Windows Update](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/check-for-windows-update.jpg)